geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-06/meeting-transcript.md

 BERT somehow used more memory in the past two weeks.
 Uh, so we previously can fit batch size 72.
 Now we can only do 66 and there's like, I don't know, more than 10% slower.
-Uh, I made a PR to clean up something, the UOP.st.
+Uh, I made a PR to clean up something, the UOp.st.
 I hope I think that's correct, but I was trying to read scheduler and a lot of functions or it's just, as you said, it's like a lot of interconnect and not really separated.
 I think a lot, I think maybe some of it is because we copy the old, we copy things from linearizer.
 We copy things from old lazy.